EPFL-ADA-2017/ada2017-hw/project/README.md

 We thought it would be interesting to shed some light on world-wide situations to which the general public might be oblivious to, hence our approach to the problem.
 Bear in mind, our purpose is not to figure out *why* these differences may exist (e.g. political or media influences) but *where* they exist.

 ## Research questions

 Is there a noticeable difference between the *expected* and *actual* emotions towards certain kinds of conflicts (and/or regions)?

 If so, which conflicts (or regions) are the ones most notoriously affected by it?

 ## Dataset

-List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show us you've read the docs and some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.
+We opted to use two datasets:

 1. UCDP

   * From this dataset we plan on extracting conflicts based on their importance - measured from *casualties*, *duration* and *involved parties*.
   * After this, we only need to keep information regard the conflict's *name*, *start date*, *end date* and *type*.

 2. Twitter

   * From this dataset we plan on keeping only the Tweets around a couple days time-frame around the kept conflicts.
   * After the initial filtering, we need only the Tweets' *content* and their *date* (discarding any other information).
   * For each time-frame, we do **Name Entity Recognition** (NER) to figure out the country it is talking about - keeping only the ones talking about the countries of conflict.
   * For the remaining Tweets, we apply **Sentiment Analysis** on the text and store that information alongside the Tweets.
   * We now use this information to train our model.

 For both **Name Entity Recognition** and **Sentiment Analysis** we will make use of **Natural Language Processing** libraries, such as [Spacy](https://spacy.io/) and [NLTK](http://www.nltk.org/).
 Also, we will need each country's *code*, *name*, *common denomination*, *nationality*, *currency* and an estimate of its *religious affiliation* ratios.
 For everything except the *religious affiliations*, we will use [mledoze's dataset](https://mledoze.github.io/countries/).
 For the last component, we will simply consider the most common affiliations and use [globalreligiousfutures dataset](http://globalreligiousfutures.org/explorer#/?subtopic=15&chartType=map&year=2010&data_type=number&religious_affiliation=55&destination=to&countries=Worldwide&age_group=all&gender=all&pdfMode=false).